William Uricchio: Education and recognition

-He was Bonnier Visiting Professor of Journalism, Media and Communication at Stockholm University; DREAM Visiting Professor in Denmark; and visiting professor at the Freie Universität Berlin (American Studies); The University of Science and Technology of China (Communications); Philipps-Universität Marburg (Medienwissenschaft); and Stockholm University (Television Studies).
+He was Bonnier Visiting Professor of Journalism, Media and Communication at Stockholm University; DREAM Visiting Professor in Denmark; and visiting professor at the Freie Universität Berlin (American Studies); The University of Siena; The University of Science and Technology of China (Communications); Philipps-Universität Marburg (Medienwissenschaft); and Stockholm University (Television Studies).

 Research Fields

 Uricchio studies the beginnings of various media forms, and researches the histories of "old" media when they were new.
 His work explores how media technologies and cultural behaviors interact and how they are used for purposes of representation, indication, the formation of publics, and power.
 He uses historical precedent to anticipate the behaviors of the new, and draws upon the new to reveal long overlooked patterns in the historical past.

 These interests have taken form in several different research domains.
 One portion of his work focuses on television's emergence as an idea and practice in the late 19th century, where Uricchio argues for a genealogy rooted in the telegraph and telephone rather than photography and film.
 This work, among other things, locates early television within emergent digital and acoustic technologies, and explores the interplay of ideas regarding presence with the period's technological capacities.
 He shows that television as a concept preceded film as a medium, establishing a horizon of expectations that helps to account for film's obsession with liveness during its first decade.

 Uricchio researches the multiple and competing ideas of television deployed in Germany between 1935 and 1944.
 This work shows how histories of the medium were shaped by the ideologically fortuitous division of records regarding programming (the Federal Republic of Germany’s control of the Propaganda Ministry archives) and technological infrastructure (the GDR’s control of the Post Ministry archives).
 It reveals quite divergent deployments of television, helping to complicate the medium and de-naturalize the post-war "taken-for-grantedness" of domestic television.
 And it documents the deep reliance of the National Socialist era German electronics industry on multi-national partnerships, patents and licensing agreements.

 Together with Roberta Pearson, he researched American early cinema audiences, taste hierarchies and cultural meanings.
 Published as Reframing Culture, this work explored the use of high-culture figures in the then-contested medium of film, comparing modes of representation across cultural fields, and overturning the argument that these topics were part of an attempt to purge the audience of immigrants and members of the working class.
 This research pioneered new methods for doing historical work on "conditions of reception" and mapped out a historically grounded project of intertextual inquiry.